JuliaPackaging/MetadataTools.jl/README.md

 ## Documentation

-The code is the documentation, but here are the comments reproduced for your convenience.
+... is pretty much just the comments in the code.
+I also gave a talk about MetadataTools.jl and I've posted the [associated IJulia Notebook](http://iaindunning.com/2014/metadatatools.html).
+Here are the code comments reproduced for your convenience:

 #### `get_pkg(pkg_name::String; meta_path::String=Pkg.dir("METADATA"))`